cn0047/stash/ed/ddd.md

 * Infrastructure (sending emails, logging meaningful data etc)

 In DDD, transactions are handled at the Application Service level (for example TransactionalApplicationService).

+Domain Services are used to describe things into the domain, operations that don’t belong to entities nor value objects.
+(Cross-aggregate behavor, repositories, external services).

+### DTO - Data transfer object.

+Communication between the delivery mechanism and the domain is carried by data structures called DTO.

+DTO it is something like request/response VO for domain.
+DTO does not have any behavior except for storage and retrieval of its own data.
+DTOs are simple objects that should not contain any business logic.

+### Repositories.

+Methods for retrieving domain objects should delegate to a specialized Repository object such that alternative storage implementations may be easily interchanged.

+Repositories are not DAOs.

+### DAO - Data access object.

+Typically a DAO would contain CRUD methods for a particular domain object.
+DAOs must be placed in domain layer.

 ## Real problems.